 Protecting the rights and freedoms that allow people with disabilities to live, learn and work.

-The ADA Watch National Advisory Council unites leaders from the disability rights, civil rights and social justice communities.
-Our founding chair was Justin Dart, Jr., widely regarded as the "Father of the American with Disabilities Act."
+ADA Watch and the Coalition for Disability Rights & Justice (CDRJ) work to AMPLIFY the voices of the U.S. Disability Rights Movement.
+Our National Advisory Council unites leaders from the disability rights, civil rights and social justice communities.
+The late Justin Dart, Jr., our founding chair, is widely regarded as the "Father of the Americans with Disabilities Act (ADA)."

 white male in gray business suit and navy shirt.
 Blurred tree scenery in background.